fortio/slack-proxy/README.md

 ## ToDo's

 - Currently, we do not use the original header bearer token.
 It is required you setup this application with a slack webhook.
-- Implement observability, we want to have statistics for:
-    - Requests/s per channel
-    - Failed requests due to user error (and log those, so users can fix their POST requests)
-    - Queue size
+I personally think that's fine/good.
+Open for suggestions..
 - Implement our own bearer token auth method.
-This way the application can run protected (at the moment anyone can POST against this application and it will send the message to Slack)
+This way the application can run protected (at the moment anyone can POST against this application and it will send the message to Slack) - open for other suggestions..
 - Build + Docker image
 - Code check
-- Actually check Slack response and check if this is a retryable error or not
+- Actually check Slack errors if they are retryable or not
 - How to run multiple replicas with each their own API key?
+- Log user errors (i.e. non-retryable errors)

+## Done ToDo's

+- Implement observability, we want to have statistics for:
+    - Requests/s per channel
+    - Failed requests due to user error
+    - Queue size

 ## Slack Application manifest